 Yes, lamb chops are filled with protein and healthy fats.
 Lambs are also most often grass-fed.

-Most major super markets will carry lamb chops.
+Most major super markets will carry lamb meat.
 However, if you are unable to find one at the local super market, try contacting a local butcher shop.

 - Make sure that the lamb pieces are cut uniform size.
 When the rack is cut in even size, this